Advertisement

 Release Muscle Tension

 As everyday stress builds up, your muscles tend to tighten up, which can add to your distraction and stress.
 Progressive muscle relaxation is a technique that involves flexing and relaxing your muscles to help relieve some of the physical stress that builds up in them.
 Starting at the bottom of your body, tense the muscles of your feet and then relax them.
-Work through the different muscle groups of your body one at a time -- your legs, stomach, back, neck, arms, face, and head.
-And breathe.
+Work through the different muscle groups of your body one at a time—your legs, stomach, back, neck, arms, face, and head.
+And try to breathe deeply the whole time.

 group meditation